iveytechclub/iveytechclub.ca/README.md

 - HTML/CSS/JS website with custom rendered React components for dynamic portions.
 - Designed for non-technical users to be able to update `events`, `team`, `alumni`, `resources`, `company logos`, and the `family photo`.
-- If you run into trouble, reach out to someone on the club with webdev experience.
+- If you run into trouble, reach out to someone on the club with web development experience.
 See technical sections below.

 ## Figma: